COVID-19 vaccines: development, evaluation, approval and monitoring

 - Monitoring vaccine safety and reporting side effects: European Vaccination Information Portal

 Large scale monitoring activities in the pandemic context

-Regulators and vaccine developers are mobilising extra resources to monitor safety and manage risk in the pandemic.
-Although large numbers of people will receive COVID-19 vaccines in clinical trials, this is important because exceptionally large numbers of people are expected to receive them once authorised.
+Regulators and vaccine developers are mobilising extra resources to monitor safety and manage risk during the pandemic.
+This is important because exceptionally large numbers of people receive COVID-19 vaccines once they are authorised; many more than the large numbers who have been receiving the vaccines in clinical trials.

 The pharmacovigilance plan for COVID-19 vaccines sets out how EMA and the national competent authorities in the EU Member States identify and evaluate any new information that arises promptly, including any safety signals that are relevant for the benefit-risk balance of these vaccines:

 This plan also ensures that regulators can take any appropriate regulatory actions and communicate these to the public as quickly as possible.